nospaceships/node-raw-socket/README.md

    instead of `SOCK_RAW` when `IPPROTO_ICMP` was requested by the user, this provides non-privileged users access to the ICMP protocol on this platform

+## Version 1.3.1 - 10/07/2015

+ * Missing bracket for when compiling under the MAC OS X platform :(

 # Roadmap

 Suggestions and requirements should be sent to <stephen.vickers.sv@gmail.com>.